 If you just look at the CPM offered by advertisers, you would only know what they are paying you.
 You won’t know the actual price of your inventory and the mistakes you might be making.

 This is where page RPM comes to the rescue.
 Page RPM tells you how much you are earning per thousand pageviews.
-You can further calculate page RPM for your individual pages, arrange them in order of high to low earning pages.
-This data can be very helpful in improving the performance of your low earning pages.
+You can further calculate page RPM for your individual pages and arrange them in order of high to low-earning pages.
+This data can be very helpful in improving the performance of your low-earning pages.

-Furthermore, this may lead you to serve more ads on pages that are performing good, which will eventually start having a bad effect on user experience.
+Furthermore, this may lead you to serve more ads on pages that are performing well, which will eventually start having a bad effect on user experience.

 Therefore, in order to get a true sense of how your website and pages are performing, it is imperative that you take into account all the important metrics.